ruby/www.ruby-lang.org/en/documentation/faq/2/index.md

 transition from procedural to OO programming styles.
 Smalltalk, by contrast, is object only - you can't do anything until you understand objects, inheritance and the sizable Smalltalk class hierarchy.
-By providing procedural training wheels, Python and Ruby ``fix'' one of the features that may have kept Smalltalk out of the mainstream.
+By providing procedural training wheels, Python and Ruby “fix” one of the features that may have kept Smalltalk out of the mainstream.
 The two languages differ by approaching this solution from opposite directions.

 Python is a hybrid language.
 It has functions for procedural programming and objects for OO programming.
-Python bridges the two worlds by allowing functions and methods to interconvert using the explicit ``self'' parameter of every method def.
+Python bridges the two worlds by allowing functions and methods to interconvert using the explicit `self` parameter of every method def.
 When a function is inserted into an object, the first argument automagically becomes a reference to the receiver.

 Ruby is a pure OO language that can masquerade as a procedural one.
 It has no functions, only method calls.
-In a Ruby method the receiver, also called self, is a hidden argument like ``this'' in C++.
-A ``def'' statement outside of a class definition, which is a function in Python, is actually a method call in Ruby.
+In a Ruby method the receiver, also called `self`, is a hidden argument like `this` in C++.
+A `def` statement outside of a class definition, which is a function in Python, is actually a method call in Ruby.
 These ersatz functions become private methods of class Object, the root of the Ruby class hierarchy.
 Procedural programming is neatly solved from the other direction - everything is an object.
-If the user doesn't grok objects yet, they can just pretend that ``def'' is a function definition and still get useful work done.
+If the user doesn't grok objects yet, they can just pretend that `def` is a function definition and still get useful work done.

 Ruby's OO purity provides a number features that Python lacks or is still